 7. Struck Against

-A worker who unintentionally runs into or gets pushed into a wall, door, cabinet, window, machinery or a vehicle may suffer head, knee, neck or foot injury.
+A worker who unintentionally runs into or gets pushed into a wall, door, cabinet, window, machinery, or a vehicle may suffer head, knee, neck or foot injury.
 Sometimes, these accidents happen because workers simply fail to pay attention to where they are going.
-For instance, over the past 15 years, the use of cell phones has increased eight-fold in the U.S., and instances of walking into walls and other motionless objects has increased correspondingly, according to the National Safety Council.
+For instance, over the past 15 years, the use of cell phones has increased eight-fold in the U.S., and instances of walking into walls and other motionless objects have increased correspondingly, according to the National Safety Council.

 To reduce the risk of these accidents, companies should require workers to maintain a work environment that is free of clutter and where hazards and obstacles are clearly marked.
 Additionally, companies should have policies in place that prohibit workers from talking or texting on phones while engaged in work activity.

-Gears, rollers and other parts of heavy machinery can entrap workers and cause a variety of tearing and crushing injuries.
+Gears, rollers, and other parts of heavy machinery can entrap workers and cause a variety of tearing and crushing injuries.
 In the worst cases, a worker may suffer a loss of limb or die from his or her injuries.
 Typically, loose clothing, shoes, jewelry, fingers or unbound hair getting caught in machinery causes this type of accident.

 9. Repetitive Motion

 Repetitive motion injuries are a type of cumulative trauma.
 They are caused by excessive repetition of small-range or micro tasks such as working on an assembly line or typing or using a mouse at a computer.
 Carpal tunnel syndrome is a form of nerve damage caused by repetitive motion.
-Employees should be trained in proper ergonomic work technics and provided ergonomically correct equipment, as well as break time, in order to prevent these injuries from happening.
+Employees should be trained in proper ergonomic work techniques and provided ergonomically correct equipment, as well as break time, in order to prevent these injuries from happening.

 Violence can erupt from disputes that arise on the job between co-workers.
 A worker may also bring a domestic violence issue to the workplace.
 Workers who deal with the public, including delivery personnel, may face assaults from customers or others as well as attacks by dogs.
-Employers should provide violence training to their workforce, create communication channels for reporting suspicious activity and encourage such communications.
+Employers should provide violence training to their workforce, create communication channels for reporting suspicious activity, and encourage such communications.

-When policies, training and protective gear fail to protect workers from on-the-job injuries, those who suffer occupational injury or illness deserve workers’ compensation benefits.
+When policies, training, and protective gear fail to protect workers from on-the-job injuries, those who suffer occupational injury or illness deserve workers’ compensation benefits.
 If you have been injured in a workplace accident or because of the cumulative effects of your job duties, Stewart Law Offices wants to help you.
-Contact us today for a free consultation through our offices in Charlotte, Spartanburg, Rock Hill, Columbia and Beaufort.
+Contact us today for a free consultation through our offices in Charlotte, Spartanburg, Rock Hill, Columbia, and Beaufort.